Apache Parquet is a columnar storage format used in the Apache Hadoop eco system.

 As you can see from the layout in the above example, even if you query only the Name column, in the row oriented format whole row will be loaded into the memory.
 With the column oriented format if the Name is queried, only the Name column will be read into memory.
 That way query performance is improved as less I/O is required to read the same data.

-Parquet format in Hadoop
+Parquet file format

 Parquet file format being the columnar oriented format brings the same benefit in terms of-